Miltonly/Streets/Rutland Crescent

 Which schools serve Rutland Crescent?

-Public elementary students attend Anne J. MacArthur Public School, with Catholic options at Our Lady of Fatima.
+Public elementary students attend Anne J. MacArthur or Tiger Jeet Singh Public School, both a six-minute drive.
+Catholic elementary is Our Lady of Fatima or Guardian Angels.
 Secondary catchment includes Milton District High School and Bishop P.F.
-Reding Catholic Secondary School, all within a five- to six-minute drive.
+Reding Catholic Secondary School.

 How far is Rutland Crescent from Toronto?